sphinx-doc/sphinx/doc/usage/installation.rst

 it is highly recommended to use *virtual environments*, which isolate the installed packages from the system packages, thus removing the need to use administrator privileges.
-To create a virtual environment in the ``.venv`` directory, use the following command.
+To create a virtual environment in the ``~/.venv`` directory and install Sphinx, use the following commands.

 ::

+   $ cd ~
-   $ python -m venv .venv
+   $ python3 -m venv .venv
+   $ ~/.venv/bin/python3 -m pip install --upgrade pip
+   $ ~/.venv/bin/python3 -m pip install sphinx

 You can read more about them in the `Python Packaging User Guide`_.